jamesaud/VENoM-Docker/README.md

 > docker-compose up

-Your app should be running on (if using native docker):
+Your app should be running on (if using native docker).:

 http://localhost:8080

+Be patient and wait for all for all of the NPM warnings to finish - this will only happen once.
 Happy developing!

 ### Configuration